Hintze Ribeiro Bridge collapse: Background

 The Hintze Ribeiro Bridge, also known as the Entre-os-Rios Bridge, was built over the Douro river between 1884 and 1886 to link the village of Entre-os-Rios to Castelo de Paiva.
 The bridge was named after Ernesto Hintze Ribeiro, President of the Council of Ministers of Portugal when the bridge was built.

 The bridge structure consisted of six pillars, with only two permanently exposed to the flow and two others implanted on a sand deposit.
 With the increase in sand extraction (dredging) from the 1970s onward, the sand deposits around these two pillars began decreasing due to direct extraction, having almost disappeared by 1982, as reported in a survey carried out in that year.

 An analysis of the technical documentation regarding the surveys of the bridge over time showed a lowering of the river bottom, next to the pillar that would collapse, of approximately 11.5 meters in the period from 1913 to 1982, and of 1.5 meters between 1982 and 1989.

 Between November 2000 and March 2001, five major floods were registered in the Douro river, putting the river flow permanently at above 2000 m^{3}/s over a period of three months.
 This caused insufficient sediment deposit and a riverbed lowering of around 4 meters, on average, observed in the stretch of the river where the Hintze Ribeiro Bridge was located.

 In the years prior to the disaster, the degradation of the bridge was noticeable and there were calls for a new bridge.
 In 1999, the President of the Municipality of Entre-os-Rios, Paulo Teixeira, said that "[they] hope that a tragedy is not necessary for a new bridge to be built".
-In January 2001, two months before the disaster, the local population demonstrated against the poor state of the bridge, claiming better road accesses.
+In January 2001, two months before the disaster, the local population demonstrated against the poor state of the bridge, demanding better road access.